PseudoDevs/IamGhost/FATAL15.md

-Last updated: 2024-04-02 18:19:16
+Last updated: 2024-04-02 18:19:50
-Random Quote: True friends stab you in the front. - Oscar Wilde
+Random Quote: No act of kindness, no matter how small, is ever wasted. - Aesop